apache/arrow/docs/source/format/CanonicalExtensions.rst

 .. note::

-  With the exception of permutation all other parameters and storage of VariableShapeTensor define the *physical* storage of the tensor.
+  With the exception of ``permutation``, the parameters and storage of VariableShapeTensor relate to the *physical* storage of the tensor.

   For example, consider a tensor with:
     shape = [10, 20, 30]